SSAC For Justice

 History AND GOALS

-SSAC partnered with Gamaliel of Chicago that is an organizing and training institute, established to train leaders and organizers for the difficult task of building strong stable and effective institutionally based power organizations that can transform congregations and communities.
+SSAC partnered with Gamaliel of Chicago that is an organizing and training institute, established to train leaders and organizers for the difficult task of building strong stable and effective institutionally-based power organizations that can transform congregations and communities.
 Today we stand on the threshold of a new era in social justice work.
-The South Suburban Action Conference (SSAC) along with Gamaliel of Metro Chicago (GMC) and our state wide affiliates: Faith Coalition for the Common Good (FCCG) in Springfield, United Congregations of Metro East (UCM) in Madison County, Quad Cities Interfaith (QCI) in Davenport have become a statewide organization.
-This will increase our power, reduce our administrative burden and allow us to have greater influence at every level of our fight for justice.
+The South Suburban Action Conference (SSAC) along with Gamaliel of Metro Chicago (GMC) and our state wide affiliates: Faith Coalition for the Common Good (FCCG) in Springfield, Illinois; United Congregations of Metro East (UCM) in Madison County, Illinois; and Quad Cities Interfaith (QCI) in Davenport, Iowa have become a statewide organization.
+This will increase our power, reduce our administrative burden, and allow us to have greater influence at every level of our work.

 SSAC FOR JUSTICE GOALS